eerimoq/moblin/README.rst

   - Select MOBS icon to show in app and on home screen.

+- Configure stream resolution, FPS, video codec, bitrate and more.

+- Configurable bitrate presets.

 - Torch.

-- Configure stream resolution, FPS, codec, bitrate and more.

-  - Configurable bitrate presets.
+- Mute audio.

 - Deep link settings (mobs://).